INSPIRING STORY OF THE WEEK

 Today Jen is recognized as a world class aerialist, acrobat, and motivational speaker.
 But what makes her story all the more amazing is that Jen was born without legs.
 And there is so much more to this unbelievably inspiring story.

 Jen grew up idolizing popular gymnast Dominique Moceanu.
 It wasn’t just that the two girls shared a common Romanian heritage.
 They shared the same good looks: dark hair, sparkling eyes. ready smiles.
 Jen felt a magnetic attraction to Dominique, becoming her biggest fan.
-At fifteen years of age, Dominique was the youngest member of the “Magnificent Seven”, the U.S. gymnastics team that won gold at the 1996 Olympic games in Atlanta.
+At age fifteen years, Dominique was the youngest member of the “Magnificent Seven”, the U.S. gymnastics team that won gold at the 1996 Atlanta Olympics.
 The Brickers were all watching TV as Dominique stood in line to receive her gold.
 When they heard the name Moceanu, it rang a distant bell.
 The Brickers quietly reopened the adoption papers they had signed nine years earlier to discover that Dominique wasn’t just Jen’s idol — she was also her biological sister.

 This story is published in